 Balancing the Books: How Affordable Is Health Insurance Through Covered California When Local Cost of Living Is Taken Into Account?

-The resources below highlight bills currently active in the 2017–18 session of the California legislature in addition to broader policy proposals articulated by groups such as advocates and unions.
+The resources below highlight state bills and broader policy proposals that have been articulated by groups such as advocates and unions since 2017.

 2017–18 Legislative Session Bills in California